 Each season has a rhythm and the art of thriving the Winter months comes down to getting the rhythm right.
 Your summer rhythm of early morning bootcamp and salad for lunch may not serve you well in Winter.
 But a restorative yoga class and soup for lunch might.
 It’s about assessing your habits and patterns then deciding if they still make sense in your current environment.
 Being flexible and bending with the seasons means you’re not fighting any resistance from mother nature.

 Winter wellness starts in the kitchen

 Despite being a self confessed ‘summer girl’ the Winter rhythm in the kitchen is one of my favourites.
-We want to focus on warming, grounding, densely nutritious foods which have been cooked (for the most part) long and slow.
+We want to focus on warming, grounding, densely nutritious foods cooked (for the most part) long and slow.
 I’m not a chef, so I keep things simple.
-I’m inspired by what’s in season, at the market or on special at the supermarket!
+I’m inspired by what’s in season, at the market or on special at the supermarket.
 Eating simply, particularly during the week saves my sanity, so I can enjoy more creative dishes on the weekend, if I so choose.

 Here’s what it might look like:

 Sunday – Huge pan of roast vegetables and a roast chicken, salmon or lamb shanks etc. Also make a pot of your favourite soup and chop the veggies for a crockpot to store in the fridge (covered with water) for later in the week.